Crytiqal/ircpugbot/README.md

 Greetings, Crytiqal.Aero

-<b>UPDATE v2.0: The Pick-Up Game Operator Bot can now handle cross channel communication!</b>
+##### UPDATE v2.0: The Pick-Up Game Operator Bot can now handle cross channel communication!

 You can now freely change your nickname and the bot will update your name in the pug queue list!
 Also, the bot will only automatically remove you from the line-up and, if needed, grant ownership to the next person in line if you leave ALL the channels on which the bot is hosted.